Residential Child Care page banner

 At CELCIS, the Centre for Excellence for Children’s Care and Protection, our Residential Child Care team works alongside people who work in and are connected to residential child care.

-We are focused on working with partners to meet the needs of children, young people and their families so that every child in Scotland has the high quality and well-rounded care and education they need, deserve and have a right to.
+We work with partners to meet the needs of children, young people and their families so that every child in Scotland has the high quality and well-rounded care and education they need, deserve and have a right to.

-Our insights, relationships and partnerships enable us to work across a range of roles and settings where we:
+Our approach enables us to work across a range of roles and settings where we:

 The SIRCC Conference